The Best Men Can Be: Reception

-Upon its introduction, the advertisement received praise and criticism on social media while quickly becoming one of the most disliked videos on YouTube.
+Upon its introduction, the advertisement received overwhelming criticism on social media while quickly becoming one of the most disliked videos on YouTube.
 Gillette was applauded by some for addressing current social issues and promoting positive values among men.
 Bernice King, daughter of Martin Luther King Jr., described the "We Believe" film as being "pro-humanity" and demonstrating that "character can step up to change conditions".
 At the same time, the advertisement faced criticism and threats of boycotts from critics who said that it emasculated men, and who disagreed with its message.
 British journalist and television personality Piers Morgan described the campaign as "a direct consequence of radical feminists" who he said are "driving a war against masculinity".

 Regarding their perceived embrace of woke culture and corporate responsibility, Josh Barro of New York magazine compared the ad unfavorably to a recent Nike campaign featuring Colin Kaepernick, arguing that Nike's ad was successful since it was "uplifting rather than accusatory", and consistent with Nike's values as representing "bold action — on and off the field".
 In regards to Gillette's ad, he said "the viewer is likely to ask: Who is Gillette to tell me this?
 I just came here for razors.
 And razors barely even feature in Gillette's new campaign."
 Barro added that the market for razors was different from that of sporting goods", and that consumers "may be less likely to abandon a product because they feel accused by the brand when their emotional relationship to the brand wasn't the point to begin with."